 Having identified the nearest count locations suitable for predicting growth, it is acceptable to average those growth rates to a single value if the range of growth rates is within two percent.
 For example, if the observed growth rates are 2, 3, and 4 percent, it is acceptable to use 3 percent for all road segments and intersections.
 Conversely, if the observed growth rates are 1,1,0, and 10 percent, it is not acceptable to use 3 percent for all road segments and intersections.
 The exception to this is for segments with no count station on them, where it is acceptable to use the average observed among the nearest count stations, regardless of data range.
-In no case should the annual growth rate used to inflate to future conditions, or to inflate a past count to existing conditions, be less than 0.5 percent.
+In no case should the annual growth rate used to inflate to future conditions be less than 0.5 percent.